layrjs/layr/packages/browser-navigator/README.md

 # @layr/browser-navigator

-Provides a navigation system for a Layr application running in a browser.
+Provides a navigation system for a Layr app running in a browser.

 ## Installation